Pondering what your underwear is made out of and what defines a “perfect fit” may not be in your stream of consciousness as of late, or ever.

 We believe this is an important conversation to have because your underwear can make a difference to your comfort, vaginal health, and even affect your mood.

 Wearing the wrong underwear can affect your entire day and even cause your vulvovaginal area harm.
 We have mad respect for the vulva’s resilient skin, but it can also be quite sensitive, so it’s important to know what works for your body!
+The best underwear for women’s health are the skivvies that make us look good, feel good and allow our lady parts to breathe.

 Your body deserves to be treated kindly and clothed in comfort!
 Here are some tips for making sure you’re wearing the right fit and where to draw the line and say NO to your skivvies:

 You don't deserve bulging: Think about your waistline, thighs, and booty.
 If your skin is bulging, your undies are too tight.
 Your body should never feel restricted.
-If bulging is happening - chose a different style or size up.
+If bulging is happening - choose a different style or size up.

 Wedgies aren’t your friend: Fabric riding up your booty and/or vulva?
 That shit ain’t fun and both are reasons to throw those undies out.